Evolutionary Biology of Physical Activity Lab

 3) Linking the evolution of high physical activity levels to physiology, neurobiology, and health in extant humans

-Evolutionary links between physical activity and brain health
+Evolutionary links between physical activity, sedentary behavior, and brain health

 Our lab is interested in the interaction between physical activity, neurobiology, and physiology in extant taxa, including humans.
 Work in our lab (and others) suggests that aerobic activity increased greatly during human evolution.
 We are currently examining the effects of endurance exercise on the evolution of the human brain with a specific focus on how and why physical activity improves cognitive health across the lifespan.
 Current projects include: